jkingyens/c2k/readme.md

 If everything looks good you can try deploying remotely:

-# Device Deployment
+# Running on Device

 ## server
-The big difference here is that you must run the build tool with the ip address and port that the server component will be accessible from on the internet, for example:
+The big difference here is that you must run the build tool with public ip address and port where the server component will be listening:

     $ c2k 192.241.219.72 3000